entigolabs/infralib-lab/quickstart/1/readme.txt

 > $ cd infralib-lab/quickstart/iac
 > $ find .

 Configure the route53 DNS zone to use.
 The example project will create sub domains into the existing route53 domain.
-The quickstart assumes the zone is present in the same account as we will run the infralib in.
+The quickstart assumes the DNS zone is present in the same account.

 ![route53_zone.png](route53_zone.png)